 Missouri's timely sales and use tax discount is the most generous discount in the nation.
-Sections 144.140 and 144.710,3 RSMo, allow businesses remitting sales and use taxes to retain 2 percent of taxes payable to the DOR if the business remits payments timely.4 The total discount is not capped.
+Section 144.140,4 RSMo, allows businesses remitting sales and use taxes to retain 2 percent of sales taxes payable to the DOR if the business remits payments timely,5 which is defined by the due date established by the DOR.
+Additionally, the total discount is not capped.
+This resulted in \$158 million of sales and use tax collections being retained by businesses in fiscal year 2022 as their timely payment discount.